Pradeesh08/CVIP-Python_Development_intern/README.md

-# CVIP Projects: Simple Calculator and Password Generator
+# CVIP Projects

-This repository contains two simple Python projects for Computer Vision and Image Processing (CVIP) – a basic calculator and a password generator.
+Welcome to the CodersCave repository!
+Here, you'll find a collection of small but useful projects for developers.
+Feel free to explore and use these projects to enhance your coding skills.

-## Project Descriptions
+## Projects

-### 1. Simple Calculator
+### 1. Calculator

-A straightforward console-based calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-This project is implemented in Python and is designed for simplicity and ease of understanding.
+- **Description:** A simple calculator that performs basic arithmetic operations.

-## Features
+- **Usage:** Open the calculator and input your desired mathematical expression.

-- Addition
+### 2. Random Password Generator

-- Subtraction
+- **Description:** Generate strong and random passwords with customizable options.
-- Multiplication
+- **Usage:** Run the program and specify the desired length and character types for the password.

-- Divisio
+### 3. Typing Speed Calculator

-### 2. password genertor
+- **Description:** Measure your typing speed by typing a given passage and receive instant feedback.

-A simple password generator implemented in Python.
-This project allows users to generate strong and random passwords with customizable length and complexity.
+- **Usage:** Input the provided text and start typing.
+The program will calculate your typing speed.

-## Features
+### 4. Voice Recorder

-- Generate random passwords with specified length.
+- **Description:** Record and save voice memos with this straightforward voice recorder.
-- Customize password complexity with options for including uppercase letters, lowercase letters, numbers, and symbols.
+- **Usage:** Open the recorder, start recording, and save the audio file when finished.